Skip to main content

 What it is: Hawaii’s official health plan manual says members who are assessed to need personal assistance services or respite care may receive those services through an agency, by self-direction, or by both at the same time.
 In plain language, that means the senior or the senior’s approved helper gets a say in who provides the care, and that can include family.

 Who can get it or use it: This is mainly for seniors enrolled in Hawaii Medicaid who qualify for long-term care benefits.
-Hawaii’s QUEST Integration benefits page says LTSS are applied for separately and depend on the person’s required level of care.
+Hawaii’s QUEST Integration benefits page says long-term services and supports are applied for separately and depend on the person’s required level of care.
 This is the path to focus on when the senior is low-income and needs regular help with bathing, dressing, walking, transfers, toileting, meals, medication help, or supervision due to dementia.

-How it helps: Hawaii lets members hire family members, neighbors, friends, and other workers.
+How it helps: Hawaii lets members hire family members, neighbors, friends, and other workers when the rules are met.
 The member can also mix family care with agency care.
 That matters in Hawaii, where home-care worker shortages can be real on some islands.
 The same manual says the health plan handles payroll functions like paying providers and handling federal, state, and employment tax withholding, so this is a formal paid arrangement, not casual cash.

 How much do family caregivers get paid?
 Hawaii does not publish one flat statewide family-caregiver hourly rate.
-Instead, the member’s budget is built from assessed need and historical fee-for-service average costs, and the member chooses a pay rate that is at least the higher of federal or state minimum wage.
-Hawaii’s official minimum wage page says the state minimum wage is $16.00 an hour beginning January 1, 2026.
-The same Medicaid manual says self-directed providers can receive overtime for authorized time over 40 hours a week, but overtime still comes out of the same budget.
+Instead, the member’s budget is built from assessed need and program rules, and the member chooses a pay rate that must meet wage law.
+Hawaii’s minimum wage page says the state minimum wage is $16.00 an hour beginning January 1, 2026.
+The Medicaid manual says self-directed providers can receive overtime for authorized time over 40 hours a week, but overtime still comes out of the same budget.

 What to know first: Hawaii will not pay a family member for tasks the family would ordinarily do anyway.
-The manual says the care cannot be an activity the family would ordinarily perform or is already responsible to perform.
 Hawaii also requires electronic visit verification, including for live-in caregivers.
 And if the senior cannot self-direct and needs a surrogate, that surrogate cannot also be the paid worker.

-How to apply or use it: Start with the Med-QUEST application page.
+How to apply or use it: Start with Med-QUEST.
 Hawaii says long-term-care applicants should submit the standard Medicaid application plus the extra LTC forms: DHS 1100, DHS 1100B, DHS 1167, DHS 1169, DHS 1169A, DHS 8003, and DHS 8004.
 After financial eligibility and the level-of-care assessment, ask the assigned health plan’s care coordinator for self-direction for personal assistance or respite.
-Hawaii currently lists five QUEST Integration health plans: AlohaCare, HMSA, Kaiser Permanente, ‘Ohana Health Plan, and UnitedHealthcare Community Plan.
+Hawaii currently lists five QUEST plans: AlohaCare, HMSA, Kaiser Permanente, ‘Ohana Health Plan, and UnitedHealthcare Community Plan.

-What it is: The Executive Office on Aging’s annual report describes the Community Living Program as a participant-directed program.
-The older adult is their own case manager and hires care workers directly.
+What it is: The Executive Office on Aging’s SFY 2025 annual report describes the Community Living Program as a participant-directed program.
+The older adult serves as their own case manager, hires and directs care workers, manages a monthly budget, and completes needed paperwork.

-Who can get it or use it: The same report says CLP has the same eligibility requirements as the Kupuna Care Program.
-Public county aging plans describe those rules as generally age 60+, not covered by comparable home-and-community-based care, not living in an institution, and having clear care needs tied to ADLs, IADLs, or substantial cognitive impairment.
+Who can get it or use it: The same report says CLP has similar eligibility requirements as the Kūpuna Care Program.
+Public county aging plans describe those rules as generally age 60+, not covered by comparable home-and-community-based care, not living in an institution, and having clear care needs tied to daily activities or substantial cognitive impairment.

 How it helps: CLP is the closest non-Medicaid Hawaii option for a senior who wants a family member or friend to be the paid worker.
-The EOA report says CLP participants may hire friends or family members.
+The EOA report says CLP participants may hire care workers who may include family or friends.
 That makes it worth asking about, especially for seniors who are not on Medicaid and do not have comparable paid care already.

 How to apply or use it: Call the Hawaii ADRC or your county office on aging and ask specifically for the Community Living Program or the county’s participant-directed option.
 Do not just ask for “caregiver pay.”
 Many front desks will first think of respite, meals, or general home care services unless you say the exact program name.

 What to gather or know first: Capacity is tight.
-The EOA report says only 19 people statewide were enrolled at the end of SFY 2024, and Honolulu referrals were limited because of provider capacity, though expansion was underway.
+The SFY 2025 EOA report says CLP enrollment increased from 19 to 23 participants statewide.
+All new enrollments were from neighbor islands.
 Public materials do not clearly spell out spouse-specific pay rules for CLP, so ask your county office before you count on a spouse being approved.

-What it is: Hawaii’s Executive Office on Aging home and community services page lists supports such as adult day care, attendant care, case management, chore services, personal care, transportation, home-delivered meals, and family caregiver services like counseling, training, support groups, and respite.
+What it is: Hawaii’s home services page lists supports such as adult day care, assisted transportation, attendant care, case management, chore services, meals, homemaker help, legal assistance, personal care, and transportation.

 Who can get it or use it: This is often the right first stop for seniors age 60 and older who are struggling at home but do not yet have a clear Medicaid case, or who need support while waiting on Medicaid or another program.